JoeyLeoBen/NHL_Analysis/README.md

 ---

 ## **Project Background**
-This analysis is tailored for coaches in the GTA junior hockey community, particularly those working with players aged 10 to 16.
+This analysis is tailored for hockey analysts.
 It provides insights into improving regular season performance by identifying key metrics that drive winning outcomes.
-By leveraging these findings, coaches and instructors can refine their training methodologies and in-game strategies to optimize team success.
+By leveraging these findings, analysts will have key metrics to benchmark against when determining how a team is preforming.

-This project was developed for [Maskin Hockey](https://maskinhockey.ca/), a hockey program dedicated to high-level junior coaching and player development.

 ---